 Skip-Care: Ditching the 10-Step Skincare Routine

-Skip-care is a growing, minimalist Korean beauty trend that promotes a trimmed down skincare routine by ditching the traditional 10 steps.
+I'm not the only one opting for a "less is more" approach to skincare.
+Skip-care is a growing beauty trend that promotes a trimmed down skincare routine by ditching the traditional 10 steps.
 Let's face it, 10 steps is excessive (and expensive).
 Don't believe the hype - using so many products at once can do more harm than good.

 According to dermatology experts:

-- Over-doing it can suffocate the skin and affect its natural barrier.
+- Over-doing it can affect the skin's natural barrier.

-- The skin becomes dependent on skincare products over time and loses its ability to protect and hydrate itself.
+- Our skin becomes dependent on skincare products over time and loses its ability to protect and hydrate itself.